-This course presents the integrative role of advertising in persuasive communication of business and related fields.
-This includes procedures for organizing, developing, and implementing effective media decisions.
-Topics include: Introduction to Advertising, Ethics - Regulations - Social Responsibility, Advertising's Role in Marketing, The Consumer Audience, Interactive and Alternative Media, Media Planning and Buying, Broadcast Media, Creative Side and Message Strategy, Design and Production, Public Relations, Special Advertising Situations.
+This course focusses on the integrative role of advertising in persuasive business communication and its related fields, which includes procedures for organizing, developing, and implementing effective media-related decisions accompanied by an in-depth understanding of the role of advertising and promotion in the marketing mix.
+Topics include: Introduction to Advertising, Advertising's Role in Marketing, Strategic Media Planning and Implementation, Objective Development and Budgeting, Interactive and Alternative Media, Social and Digital Media, Broadcast Media, Creative Side and Message Strategy, Design and Production and Public Relations.
 Prerequisite: MKT-201